sowcow/blog/content/posts/the-irishman.md

 - fish
 - big ears
-- Raging Bull clothes hanger and other small references
+- Raging Bull clothes hanger and other small references (accidental or not)
 - clock from The Shining -> cyan marriage

 The picture obviously features some interesting characters.